lalohamb/lalohamb/README.md

 Hello everyone! 👋

 My name is Lalo and I'm a Full Stack & Smart Contract Developer!
 Experienced IT Analyst turned blockchain developer.
 In 2022, I founded Hood-Coin to help small business owners to learn about blockchain technology and how to create value from the products and services they provide.
-I'm currently helping brands & companies unlock the power of utility-backed NFTs.
+My focus is on helping small companies and creative brands learn the power of utility-backed NFTs for thier products or services.
 I offer a range of services from consultations to custom smart contract development and even deployment & maintenance of systems!

 - 👀 I’m interested in Coding DAPPs..
 - 🌱 I’m currently learning Blockchain...